 If other organisations provide support services, we require them to take appropriate technical and organisational measures to secure the privacy of the information provided to them.

-You can contact us to request access to or correction of your personal information.
+You can contact us to request access to or correction of your personal information by emailing us at: firstname.lastname@example.org.
 In normal circumstances we will give you full access or make the requested corrections to your information.
+We may ask you to verify your identity before we provide you with access or make the requested changes to your information.
 However, there may be some legal or administrative reasons to deny these requests.
 If your request is denied, we will provide you with the reason why (if we can).
 Where we decide not to make a requested correction to your personal information and you disagree, you may ask us to make a note of your requested correction with the information.

 When you visit Vestone Capital’s website, you will generally browse anonymously unless you have logged into a client portal or accessed the website from a personalised communication from Vestone Capital.